Get the latest news, advances in research, policy work, and education program updates from HAI in your inbox weekly.

 Strengthen their written and oral communication skills

-Explore new public service career opportunities in all three branches of government, civil society organizations, and think tanks
+Explore new public service career opportunities in all branches of California and federal governments, civil society organizations, and think tanks

-Build lifelong relationships with their cohort and D.C. colleagues
+Build lifelong relationships with Stanford colleagues and tech policy professionals

 Apply their technical skills to ensure technology policy is developed from a human-centered approach